 Implementation and Competing Solvers We implemented the approach in C++ building on the source code of RoundingSAT (commit: a7fe32d8) [15].
 The open-source implementation and full empirical data are available via https://bitbucket.org/coreo-group/orasls/.
-RoundingSAT is a state-of-the-art pseudo-Boolean decision solver, making it a natural choice for the oracle in our approach.
-For the empirical comparison, we consider the following variants of our approach.
+RoundingSAT is a state-of-the-art pseudo-Boolean decision solver, and hence a natural choice for the PB-oracle.
+We evaluate the following variants of our approach.

-OraSLS is the default version of our implementation of OraSLS.
-In terms of default parameters, we use based on preliminary evaluation a conflict-limit of 20, a fail-limit of 10, and a stagnation-limit of 1.
-The number of buckets (in the reorder function) was set to 8.

-SIS is a baseline pure solution-improving search using the same source code as OraSLS, obtained by disabling line 2 and lines 8-20 in OraSLS.

-SIS+ is another baseline using using the same source code as OraSLS, in-between SIS and OraSLS, obtained by disabling lines 9-20 in OraSLS (and, in contrast to SIS, lines 2 and 8 enabled).
+- OraSLS: Default version of our implementation of OraSLS.
+Default parameters based on preliminary evaluation are: conflict-limit 20, fail-limit 10, stagnation-limit of 1.
+The number of buckets (in the reorder function) is 8. - SIS: Baseline pure solution-improving search using the same source code as OraSLS, obtained by disabling line 1 and lines 7-19 in OraSLS. - SIS+: Another baseline in-between SIS and OraSLS, obtained by disabling lines 8-19 in OraSLS (and, in contrast to SIS, lines 1 and 7 enabled).
 That is, SIS+ is a refinement of SIS which employs the same activity and polarity initialization and sticky phases heuristics as OraSLS.

 The values for the parameters used by OraSLS in these experiments are based on small-scale "by hand" experimentation performed during development.
-The values were not exhaustively optimized by e.g. an automatic configurator.
+The values were not exhaustively optimized by employing, e.g., an automatic configurator.